thatsmybis/thatsmybis/README.md

 ## FAQ

+### Q: How can I contribute?
+Clone the repo, create a new branch (don't use `master`), push it to github, open a new pull request, and let me (Lemmings19) know that you'd like me to review your contribution.
+If it's all good, we'll merge it into master.

 ### Q: Where are the pages?
 `/resources/views`.
 They're PHP templates made with the [Blade](https://laravel.com/docs/6.x/blade) templating engine, so you'll see some non-html stuff mixed in there.